raas-dev/configent/README.md

 - `n`: Creates an ad-hoc shell environment in the current dir using `nix-shell`
 - `nixery`: Runs container(d) from an image dynamically created by [Nixery](https://nixery.dev/)

+Both `n` and `nixery` take in the package name(s, separated by forward slashes) to install and the command as argument; run aliases without arguments for help.

 💡: Use alias `nixery` for binaries not wanted installed on the host, such as various command-line security tools, or for binaries not available on AArch64.

-Both `n` and `nixery` take in the package name(s, separated by forward slashes) to install and the command as argument; run aliases without arguments for help.
+⚠️: Alias `n` mounts the current directory as writable inside the container, where `nixery` mounts the current directory as read-only.

 ## 🔨 Development